 Chocolate Valor Museum

 Started as a small family factory, the Chocolate Valor Museum tells the story of how cocoa is turned into the beloved national sweet.
-The exquisite museum looks like an ordinary Spanish summer house from the outside, giving it an extra homey vibe.

 Best Day Trips From Villajoyosa